jhstaudacher/MonteCarloCooperativeGames/MonteCarloCooperativeGames/README.md

 library(devtools)
 ```

-Alternativly a .Rprofile file can be used to automaticly load the
+Alternatively a .Rprofile file can be used to automatically load the
 library.
 Create the file manually at \~/.RProfile or use use_devtools()
 to create the file.